 Selfie vs. Emoji vs. Art

 I think the danger here lies in equating "The Scream" with a selfie.
 Selfies are superficial in nature.
 They are the face we show when we want the world to think we are "living our best life."
 Munch is doing the exact opposite, revealing a dark moment of anguish, one that is apparently so universal that it made it onto our keyboard shortcuts for feelings, even if the emoji version more closely resembles the cartoonish kid in Home Alone than the waking nightmare that inspired it.
-While "The Scream" should not be confused with a selfie or an emoji, one could argue that Munch was using painting in a way that may people use the internet today - to share his darkest moments in a public way.
-Still, I think a more fitting interactive element to accompany this exhibition could have been to create a way for people to share their own descriptions of experiences with anxiety.
+A more fitting interactive element for this exhibition might have been to create a way for people to share their own descriptions of experiences with anxiety.
 Anything that focused on the terror in this image would have been more in line with facilitating a mental health conversation and invited us to look beyond the caricature that has taken on a life of its own in popular culture.
 But perhaps we have to embrace the reality of the souvenirs and keychains as well.
 I'm just not sure we can have it both ways.
 It's either a toy or an emotional breakdown, for the same reason there's no "Depression Barbie."

-As I sat there trying to figure out how to work the selfie camera, people were walking by and some had stopped to watch.
-With the device now counting down, what was I supposed to do - make the face of "the Scream" with all these people watching?
+As I sat there trying to figure out how to work the selfie camera, some people had stopped to watch.
+With the device now counting down, what was I supposed to do - make the face of "the Scream" in front of all these people?
 If I do it, there will be a record of me actually making a mockery of this painting.
 If I don't, I am missing out on this bizarre social experiment.
 Well, here goes...
 3...2...1...